EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

 There are two ways that the preset sector can run.

-In one case (first configuration), the three components, production, consumption, and prices, can be set independantly and not all three need to be set.
+In one case, the three components, production, consumption, and prices, can be set independantly and not all three need to be set (_preset-consumption).
 Production and consumption by default are set to zero, and prices default to leaving things unchanged.

-In a second case (second configuration), standard preset sector has consumption is defined as a function of macro-economic data, i.e. population and gdp.
+In a second case, standard preset sector has consumption is defined as a function of macro-economic data, i.e. population and gdp (_preset-macro, _preset-regression).

 .. code-block:: TOML